pierre-rouleau/pel/README.rst

   - `On a 2014 iMac running Emacs 26.3 terminal`_ (in normal mode)
   - `On a 2014 iMac running Emacs 26.3 terminal in fast-startup mode`_
-  - `On Emacs 30.1 in terminal mode under Rocky Linux 8.10 VM running in a 2014 iMac`_, accessed via ssh with a GNU screen session
+  - `On Emacs 30.1 in terminal mode under Rocky Linux 8.10 VM running in a 2014 iMac`_, accessed via ssh with a GNU screen session.
+    Note this one: it has 412 loaded features, yet the Emacs startup time is 0.5 seconds even if PEL fast startup mode is not used!
+Emacs is using native compilation mode here, and Emacs also runs faster on Linux than under macOS.
   - `On a 2023 macStudio running Emacs 30.1 in terminal`_ (in normal mode,
     without native compilation)/
   - `On a 2023 macStudio running Emacs 30.1 in Graphics mode`_ (in normal-mode,